 The project invites comparisons of the rationalities of knowing and not-knowing that informed diverse historical cultures of Asia.
-What are the similarities and differences between the ways in which actors materialized and visualized what was yet to be known and what one had experienced or accepted as facts?
-Are factual knowledge and divinatory result irrevocably bound with the processes from which they are produced?
+What are the similarities and differences between the ways in which actors materialized and visualized what was yet to be known and what had been experienced or accepted as facts?
+Are factual knowledge and divinatory result irrevocably bound up with the processes from which they are produced?
 How do people legitimize the process of divination and acquisition of factual data?
 Does standardization impact on validity?
 What role does the visual play both as an explanatory tool and for the validity of the practice?

-The project is a cooperation between the Max Planck Institute for the History of Science, Berlin (Department III, Artefacts, Action, and Knowledge, Director: Prof Dagmar Schäfer) and The International Consortium for Research in the Humanities "Fate, Freedom, and Prognostication – Strategies for Coping with the Future in East Asia and Europe" at the Friedrich-Alexander University Erlangen-Nuremberg.
+The project is a cooperation between the Max Planck Institute for the History of Science, Berlin (Department III, Artefacts, Action, and Knowledge, Director: Prof Dagmar Schäfer) and The International Consortium for Research in the Humanities "Fate, Freedom, and Prognostication—Strategies for Coping with the Future in East Asia and Europe" at the Friedrich-Alexander University Erlangen-Nuremberg.